Itransition delivered an Odoo-based LMS solution equipped with ERP features that enables end-to-end parenting education online.

 Itransition’s team managed to complete the discovery phase in a couple of weeks instead of a month as initially planned.
 We reviewed the customer’s school and teacher onboarding workflow, the overall educational process, and the functionality of their current LMS.
 We also thoroughly examined the customer’s business processes and visualized them in the form of diagrams.

-Eventually, we figured out that the customer needed a full-blown ERP system instead of an LMS, open-source and easily customizable in line with the project’s needs.
+Eventually, we figured out that the customer needed a full-blown ERP system implementation instead of an LMS, open-source and easily customizable in line with the project’s needs.
 The speed of implementation was also an important consideration since the platform was expected to be launched in time for the upcoming academic year.

 Our team analyzed around 10 ERP/LMS solutions comparing them based on 30+ available features.
 Eventually, we picked the four best-fitting options, among which were Moodle, Odoo Community (CE) and Odoo Enterprise (EE), and LifterLMS, a WordPress-based LMS.